tomhiskey/tom-personal-site-jekyll/index.md

     type: section_hero
     title: Hi, I'm Abi – an illustrator for the cultural and heritage sectors
     content: >-
       My illustrations are fun and educational.
-If you work in a museum or gallery and you're thinking about your next project, I'd love to chat.
+If you work in a museum or gallery and you're thinking about your next project, [I'd love to chat]().
-    actions:
-      - label: Get in touch
-        url: /contact
-        style: link
   - section_id: latest-projects
     type: section_portfolio
     layout_style: mosaic